Capitalist Piglet: Public reaction

-On March 3, 2006, University of Saskatchewan President Peter MacKinnon distributed an e-mail to all university staff and students calling on The Sheaf to apologize.
+On March 3, 2006, University of Saskatchewan President Peter MacKinnon called for an apology from The Sheaf in a university-wide email.

 The Saskatoon daily newspaper, The StarPhoenix, published several stories about the incident, beginning on March 11, 2006.

-Several Rawlco radio stations also picked up the story, in particular its Saskatchewan AM Radio Talk News stations CKOM and CJME.
-Morning talk-show personality, and former Progressive Conservative Member of Parliament, John Gormley, called on listeners to file a complaint with the Saskatchewan Human Rights Commission.
+Several Rawlco radio stations also picked up the story, including Saskatchewan AM talk radio stations CKOM and CJME.
+Morning talk show personality and former Progressive Conservative Member of Parliament John Gormley called on listeners to file a complaint with the Saskatchewan Human Rights Commission.

 The comic was reported by other media, including the local CTV station.
 It gathered national media attention as well, and was heavily debated on many blogs, including the popular Saskatchewan blog Small Dead Animals.
 Canadian University Press also ran a wire story detailing the situation.

-Numerous letters, both supporting and attacking The Sheaf were published in its subsequent March 9, 2006, issue on pages A11-A15.
+Numerous letters, both supporting and attacking The Sheaf, were published on pages A11–A15 of its subsequent March 9, 2006 issue.

 Actions by The Sheaf

-Shortly after the March 2 edition came out in print, the "Comics and Humour" section - including the offending comic - was removed from The Sheafs online version.
+Shortly after the March 2 edition came out in print, the "Comics and Humour" section, including the offending comic, was removed from The Sheafs online version.

-According to Robbins' comments in a Star Phoenix article, he was invited to a Sunday meeting at The Sheaf and informed that all the other staff and editors had lost confidence in his ability to manage the paper and asked him to resign.
-Reluctantly Robbins resigned.
+According to Robbins' comments in a StarPhoenix article, he was invited to a Sunday meeting at The Sheaf and informed that all the other staff and editors had lost confidence in his ability to manage the paper and asked him to resign.
+Reluctantly, Robbins resigned.
 Despite many letters of support for Robbins, The Sheaf Board of Directors accepted his resignation and appointed the production manager, Liam Richards, interim editor-in-chief and primary spokesperson during the controversy.
-In a press release, The Sheaf Board of Directors stated that "while the board is of the view that the 'Capitalist Piglet' comic is not consistent with The Sheafs objectives, nor its previous editorial policy, we wish to make clear that our acceptance of his resignation was based primarily on his failure to carry out his duties diligently."
+In a press release, The Sheaf Board of Directors stated that "while the board is of the view that the Capitalist Piglet comic is not consistent with The Sheafs objectives, nor its previous editorial policy, we wish to make clear that our acceptance of his resignation was based primarily on his failure to carry out his duties diligently."